 Dear Caring Parent,

-Of course it’s in the grocery store, the restaurant, or right when you want to get to work or the gym, up comes the toddler monster!
-We parents wonder, why oh why do toddlers tantrum?!
-We know that tantrums are coming into our child’s life somewhere between their 18th and 24th month.
+Of course, it’s at the grocery store, the restaurant, or right when you want to get to work or the gym up comes the toddler monster!
+We parents wonder, why oh why do my child’s tantrums be so crazy?!
+We know that a child’s tantrums are coming into our child’s life somewhere between their 18th and 24th month.
 But, oh, when they do arrive, they are so surprising!
-They are unpredictable, random, and of varying intensity.
+A child’s tantrums are unpredictable, random, and of varying intensity.
 All of a sudden our sweet loving child is a monster!
 At times.
-We look for parenting tips, pleeeease!
+We look for parenting tips, please!

 There’s a ton of research about tantrums; that’s how mystifying they are!
 Tantrums tend to occur when children are tired or hungry or are having demands placed on them, says Lauren Sarah Broder.
 That’s why the grocery store, the restaurant, you wanting to go somewhere NOW, or you saying no when they want to sit on the chair you are sitting on, causes the big tantrum storm.
 Lauren’s research goes on to point out that your child’s regulatory skills can be predictive of tantrum outcomes’ (how long and how wild).
 And that’s precisely why your little moody toddler starts being less so as they progress into their 3rd and 4th year; they can calm themselves, find behavior options that work without flailing and screaming.
 That’s what you are teaching them by saying “I’ll talk to you when you are calm”, “You can have either the lollipop or the ice cream”, “You can go to bed now and I’ll read you two books or go to bed in 15 minutes and I’ll read you one book”.

 It helps to know how to ‘read’ your toddlers tantrums.
 According to Drs.
 Belden and Luby, parents need to observe the following: